 [The housing crisis and the credit crisis produced a downward spiral.
 As the financial markets went into crisis, consumers and businesses couldn’t get financing for their spending and investing activities, resulting in lower confidence and less credit creation, etc.]

+BB Lending to BB business dries up [WMT: I’m not sure that this section needs so much play-by-play, especially to the extent that these topics are raised in Section III.]

+BB [I think we need to discuss in much greater detail how the credit crunch’s decrease in lending led to decreases in production and spending, lay offs of workers, bankruptcies, etc.--that is, the impact on the economy of the decrease in lending.
+It seems to me that the primary focus now is on the lack of borrowing rather than on the results of that lack.
+Also, I think we need to focus on other factors impacting business such as the fall in asset values and investments.]

 [This section will discuss large business and then small business.]

 Large business lending

 The credit crunch made borrowing difficult for large businesses and increased their uncertainty about the future.
-During the 25 years leading up to the crisis, businesses had come to rely more and more for their financing on the capital markets: commercial paper, securitization conduits, repos, and other financial innovations
+DHE [Measured how?]
+[KH: Did the credit crunch “increase [large businesses’] uncertainty about the future”?
+I would have thought that other factors would have been more responsible for increased uncertainty (e.g., market volatility, the severity of the decline in the real economy, and policy uncertainty – more than just credit tightening.)
+Recommendation: Please support or strike this language.]
+During the 25 years leading up to the crisis, businesses had come to rely more and more for their financing on the capital markets - commercial paper, securitization conduits, repos, and other financial PA instrucments rather than just on traditional banks [PA another example of where we need hard data].
+BB [ and less and less on bank loans?].

-When the financial panic hit in September 2008 after the collapse of Lehman and AIG, all forms of financing began to dry up.
+When the financial panic hit [WMT: This makes it sounds like the panic was something done to the system] in September 2008 after the collapse of Lehman and AIG, all forms of financing began to dry up.
 Since large corporations rely on capital markets and commercial banks for short-term funds for daily operations, holding inventory, and meeting payroll expenses, and also for long-term financing to build plants and invest in technology, they now found themselves relying on cash for short-term needs and reevaluating their long-term plans.